 Prexie Postal History by Richard W. Helbock Prexie 1938 Presidential Series, postal history including overseas airmail The latest edition and most welcomed but don't discard your1988 one as it remains of value

-United States Famous Americans Series of 1940 by George H. Hahn, 193+6 pages, paper case, limited stock, e-mail first, $32.50
+United States Famous Americans Series of 1940 by George H. Hahn, 193+6 pages, paper case, limited stock

-U.S. Parcel Post, A Postal History by Henry M. Gobie 1979, 256 pages, paper case binding, stamps well covered, $50.00
+U.S. Parcel Post, A Postal History by Henry M. Gobie 1979, 256 pages, paper case binding, stamps well covered, limited stock, $52.50

-The Speedy, A History of U.S. Special Delivery Service by Henry M. Gobie 1976, 296 pages, paper case binding, limited stock, e-mail first, $60.00
+The Speedy, A History of U.S. Special Delivery Service by Henry M. Gobie 1976, 296 pages, paper case binding, dust jacked, limited stock, e-mail first, $77.50

 The 10¢ Registry Stamp of 1911 by Robert L. Markovits 1973, 32 pages, card, outprint from CCP, $12.50

 Notes Upon U.S. and C.S.A.
 Stamps and their Varieties by Toppan An interesting booklet leaving most students a bit disappointed.
-1906, 27 pages, card[limited stock], $10.00
+1906, 27 pages, card, limited stock, $10.00

 2006, 349 pages, full color, cloth with dj, $85.00